FAQ and troubleshooting

 Can reports only be exported in PDF, can I export them into RTF format instead?

-Can all reports listed in the main page be sorted, managed, or deleted?
+Can all reports listed on the main page be sorted, managed, or deleted?

 Yes, they can be filtered, sorted, exported, and deleted.
 The quickest way to perform a search is by using the Search field above the reports on the main page.
-Entering task name (Image, Diagnose, Wipe) and/or device model/serial helps getting a more specific output.
+Entering the task name (Image, Diagnose, Wipe) and/or device model/serial helps get a more specific output.

 To sort, export, or delete reports, you can go to Reports in the top menu, where all case reports are shown in a table view.
 Save to helps download the selected reports in a single ZIP file.
 There is also a Delete button in the bottom right corner for your needs.